 Tickets can be purchased at the train center and cannot be booked online.

-Tours: Multi city tour – explore Cascais, Cabo da Raco and Pena Palace
+Tours: Cascais small group tour + multi city tour – explore Cascais, Cabo da Raco and Pena Palace

 Cabo da Raco and the Western Coast – Sintra – Cascais Natural Park (50 min)

 Okay, okay, on a serious note.
-Cabo da Raco pulls tourists to its shores where the blue waters of the Atlantic sea touch the sky and makes it so wonderful to look at.
+Cabo da Raco pulls tourists to its shores where the blue waters of the Atlantic sea touch the sky and make it so wonderful to look at.

 What to do at Cabo da Raco and the Western Coast?